POUNDIAN/annotated-index/README.md

 Also if we have a db we can have an API that can return us e.g. per-Canto annotations.
 Part of that API might handle error reporting & correction.
 We might want to provide a way for users to suggest there is an error in an entry.
 Given a hit, we can manually check with a copy of the book.

-## Otherwise

-So much of the work done so far and so many of the suggestions here would become lightweight if we had money to use GPT in pipeline.

-## Checks

-- `"Gruss Gott, 11 Der Herr! \"Tatile is gekommen!\""` for the 11
-- `"Otreus, King"` for the ff
-- `"Amarii"` for the entry name
-- `Cannabich` for the 11 at the end of details

 ## Reforming Page Numbers

 So we want to extract Canto number from Page Numbers.
 We can pretty much discard the page & perform a search for the line, as we have in the past.